isar/isar/docs/docs/queries.md

   .findAll();
 ```

-Only the first result of each distinct combination is returned so you can use where clauses and sort operations to control it.
+Only the first result of each distinct combination is returned.
+You can use where clauses and sort operations to control it.

 ### Where clause distinct

 If you have a non-unique index, you may want to get all of its distinct values.
-You could use the `distinctBy` operation from the previous section but it's performed after sorting and filters so there is some overhead to it.
+You could use the `distinctBy` operation from the previous section, but it's performed after sorting and filters, so there is some overhead.
-If you only use a single where clause you can instead rely on the index to perform the distinct operation.
+If you only use a single where clause, you can instead rely on the index to perform the distinct operation.

 ```dart
 final shoes = await isar.shoes.where(distinct: true)